Skip to Content

 Where can I open up my Food Shop business?

-To check the zoning for your proposed business location, you can contact Planning Services and visit their Zoning webpage.
+To check the zoning for your proposed business location, contact Planning Services or visit their Zoning webpage.

 Can I transfer my Food Shop Licence?

-Business licences issued by the City of Oshawa, including Food Shop Licences, cannot be transferred to a new owner or to another location.
-If you are selling your business, the new owner will have to apply for a new Food Shop Licence.
-If you are moving your Food Shop business to a different location, you will have to apply for a new Food Shop Licence.
+Business licences issued by the City, including Food Shop Licences, cannot be transferred to a new owner or to another location.
+If you are selling your business, the new owner must apply for a new Food Shop Licence.
+If you are moving your Food Shop business to a different location, you must apply for a new Food Shop Licence.

 Refreshment Vehicles